a8e5/idris2-llvm/README.md

 Currently **not** implemented:

- * Unicode Strings (strings containing codepoints > U+007F will be garbled, lengths and offsets will be incorrect)
  * FFI (the FFI functions from prelude and base are hardcoded & handwritten specifically for the RTS)
  * Concurrency